radioxeth/cis-675-algorithms/async/week5_greedy_linear/README.md

 - How many sets Si, do you need to pick so that every element from B appears in at least one selected set?

 ## Week 5 Live Session
+- Midterm 2
+  - Graphs
+  - Greedy algorithms
+  - Linear programing

+When building algorithms, always check for invariant conditions to crack the algo faster.

+In napsack problem with fractional items,
+The relationship between items is the invariant part.
+Adding the item with the highest value to weight ratio is the best option to

+CAR Hoare
+- invariants!!
+- quicksort
+Dijkstra
+- *Discipline of Programming*